ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 ### System Definition (.nivssdf)

 The *system definition* is the file that describes an entire VeriStand system — its targets, hardware, models, mappings, and Custom Devices.
 It is a human-readable XML file with the `.nivssdf` extension.
-VeriStand stores the state of every Custom Device instance (the value of each control, indicator, and property) in this file.
+VeriStand stores the state of every Custom Device instance in this file.
 You can also modify it programmatically with the [.NET API](https://www.ni.com/docs/en-US/bundle/veristand/page/veristand-net-reference.html).

 ### System Explorer